-Anyone who has been on the road in Marietta next to a giant 18-wheel tractor-trailer knows how scary it can be.
+Anyone who has been on the road in Georgia next to a giant 18-wheel tractor-trailer knows how scary it can be.
 Trucks are much larger and much heavier than your passenger vehicle and it can be intimidating knowing that the odds are stacked against you should an accident occur.
 Here are some tips for handling yourself when you are forced to share the road with trucks.

 While large vehicles typically have many mirrors so that the driver can see, visibility is always going to be better on the side the driver is on.
 Therefore, Edmunds recommends always passing trucks on the left.
 Doing so will ensure that the driver sees you and knows you are there.
 If he or she tries to change lanes and you are not visible on the right side, disaster may result.